Amboro Silky Anteater

 Key Features

-- Long, prehensile tail used for gripping branches
+- Thick, prehensile tail for arboreal navigation

-- Small, rounded head with a short snout
+- Small, rounded head with a short snout and no visible ears

 When You’ll See Them